paulbombarde/nhb_results_app/README.md

 ### Image templates

 The images are created based on a set of svg templates.
-Currently, only one template is available, others will be included later on.
-The SVGs files will have ids for specific strings to be replaced by real data.
+Several templates are available.
+They will be used in various usecases, depending on the number of matches to display, with special one for the two senior teams.
+The SVGs files have ids for specific strings to be replaced by real data.

 ### Data retrieval

 The match results will be retrieved from the official website of the Swiss Handball Federation (FSH).
-The exact url and parsing will be defined later.
+Details of that mechanism can be found in Query.md.

 ### Names replacement